FelicityRC/blackjack-project/README.md

 ---

-I chose to create this game without a framework and thoroughly enjoyed utilizing my DOM manipulation skills with Vanilla JS, HTML, CSS and Jest.
+I chose to create this game without a framework and thoroughly enjoyed utilising my DOM manipulation skills with Vanilla JS, HTML, CSS and Jest.
 Please see NOTES.md file for breakdown of planning, thoughts and predictions.

+---

 ![blackjack-project-winning-hand-example](https://user-images.githubusercontent.com/108304095/211205839-fde5d09f-ea8a-4604-9454-6c750ac98cd3.png)